UdayLab/PAMI/README.md

 - **Version 2024.05.01:**
 In this latest version, the following updates have been made:
-  - New algorithms have been added, including **Gspan and TKG** in subgraphMining.
+  - Included two new algorithms, **Gspan and TKG**, for frequent subgraph mining.
-  - In the Synthetic Data Generator, **transactional database, temporal database, and geo-referenced transactional database** have been included.
+  - Updated three Synthetic Data Generator, **transactional database, temporal database, and geo-referenced transactional database**.
-  - Performance improvements have been made to **Apriori, Aprioribitset, ECLAT, ECLATbitset, FPGrowth, and CHARM** algorithms in **Frequent Pattern Mining**.
+  - Optimized the following frequent pattern mining algorithms: **Apriori, Aprioribitset, ECLAT, ECLATbitset, FPGrowth, and CHARM**.
-- Version 2023.07.07: New algorithms: cuApriroi, cuAprioriBit, cuEclat, cuEclatBit, gPPMiner, cuGPFMiner, FPStream, HUPMS, SHUPGrowth New codes to generate synthetic databases
-- Version 2023.06.20: Fuzzy Partial Periodic, Periodic Patterns in High Utility, Code Documentation, help() function Update
-- Version 2023.03.01: prefixSpan and SPADE
+  - startMine() function has been deprecated to mine() function.

 Total number of algorithms: 83